naord/Systems-Programming-Course/README.md

 The goal of following assignment is to practice concurrent programming on Java 8 environment.
 This assignment requires a good understanding of Java Threads, Java Synchronization, Lambdas, and Callbacks. in addition this assigenment cover the following topics/tools : Json read&parse, Maven build, Concurrent DataBases, Junit test.

-# Assignment 3 - Server & Client: online movie rental service
+# Assignment 3 - Server & Client: Online movie rental service
 * In this assignment we will implement an online movie rental service server and client.
 The communication between the server and the client(s) will be performed using a text based communication protocol, which will support renting, listing